How to Start a Successful Driving School Business: 9 Tips by Experts

 - Rent or mortgage on your physical building.

-- Lease payments on your teaching vehicles.
+- Lease payments on your driving school vehicles.

 - Marketing expenses.